OutlierVentures/H2O/kovan/README.md

 *Your mnemonic must remain private at all times, should never be hard-coded and should never be commited to Git.
 If you use your mnemonic in any way in code, it should be passed as an environment variable.*

-Note your mnemonic is refferred to as 'KOVAN_NMEMORIC' \[sic\] in the Ocean Protocol code.
+Note your mnemonic is refferred to as 'KOVAN_NMEMORIC' in the Ocean Protocol code.
 In terms of endpoints, V2 is used by Ocean but V2 and V3 can be used interchangeably with H2O.

 ## Create your publisher account